Table of Contents

 Not all pre-modern peoples had the same robust health as those observed by Dr. Price.
 Price chose to document groups based on their immunity to degenerative disease and tooth decay, not merely their isolation from modern society, and Price did not note the presence or absence of any singular element to be responsible for the superior health he observed.
 A combination of numerous dietary factors, soil maintenance practices, and prenatal and lactational diets were all required together to confer superb health.

 It is highly likely that the populations Price studied had at least some exposure to dioxins, produced from natural sources such as forest fires and volcanoes.
 Yet Price found that, without exception, certain animal products were considered necessary, sacred, protective and health-promoting.
-Of vegetarian diets, he noted: “As yet I have not found a single group of primitive racial stock which was building and maintaining excellent bodies by living entirely on plant foods.
+Of vegetarian diets, he noted: “As yet I have not found a single group of indigenous racial stock which was building and maintaining excellent bodies by living entirely on plant foods.
 I have found in many parts of the world most devout representatives of modern ethical systems advocating restriction of foods to the vegetable products.
-In every instance where the groups involved had been long under this teaching, I found evidence of degeneration in the form of dental caries, and in the new generation in the form of abnormal dental arches to an extent very much higher than in the primitive groups who were not under this influence.”59
+In every instance where the groups involved had been long under this teaching, I found evidence of degeneration in the form of dental caries, and in the new generation in the form of abnormal dental arches to an extent very much higher than in the indigenous groups who were not under this influence.”59

 Our focus should not be on any given compound which, when isolated and given to animals at thousands of times the concentration found in food, produces toxic effects, but on what type of diet as a whole is able to promote long, healthful and happy lives.
 Price demonstrated that the healthiest of humans have always included animal products as a valuable and important part of such a diet, a truth whose relevance persists today.